• Skip to primary navigation

 • Check the email address contains square brackets, quotes ” “, dash – or underscore _.

-• Check the email id field without @ sign and the domain name.
+• Check the email ID field without the @ sign and the domain name.

-• Check the email address field With Encoded HTML within the email is invalid.
+• Check the email address field.
+With encoded HTML within the email, it is invalid.

 • Check the email field with leading and tailing dots.